An enquiry | Contents

 - Hannah’s ‘friends’ said she then left the house and called her sister, who took her to a local doctor to have her injuries treated.

 - An ‘associate of Browne’ said, ‘He’s not the macho type…it sounds completely out of character.’

 - Hannah did not plan to press charges.

-- ‘Friends of Browne’ said that he’d gone to northern California and was keeping a low profile.
+- ‘Friends of Browne’ said he’d gone to northern California and was keeping a low profile.

 The 1994 US interview

-In an excellent February 1994 interview in classy monthly film and music magazine US, Browne opened up to music journalist Fred Schruers (better known as a writer for sister publication Rolling Stone).
+Over a year after the incident, in February 1994 monthly film and music magazine US (not to be confused with its later trashy incarnation US Weekly) published a long interview with Browne in which he opened up to music journalist Fred Schruers (better known as a writer for sister publication Rolling Stone).

 Browne’s denial in this interview apparently provoked the letter to US from Hannah’s uncle (see below).
 In the interview: